Help

 Thick Copper PCB Thermal Stress Testing Essentials

 Thick copper PCB thermal stress testing simulates aerospace profiles, cycling boards from cryogenic lows to elevated highs at rates mimicking ascent or re-entry.
-Air-to-air chambers expose assemblies to 1000+ cycles, monitoring resistance changes and visual defects per IPC-TM-650 methods.
+Air-to-air chambers expose assemblies to 1,000+ cycles, monitoring resistance changes and visual defects per IPC-TM-650 methods.
 Thermal shock via liquid nitrogen immersion reveals latent plating cracks invisible in slower ramps, critical for via reliability.
-Engineers analyze warpage post-test, as bow and twist exceed 0.75% signal impending delamination.
+Engineers analyze warpage post-test, as bow and twist exceeding 0.75% signal impending delamination.

 Thick Copper PCB Thermal Stress Testing Chamber